World Cup fans may soon see relief from pricey Brazil airfare

 By Brad Haynes and Anthony Boadle

-SAO PAULO/BRASILIA Jan 10 Soccer fans daunted by rising airfares in Brazil during this year's World Cup would be smart to steel their nerves just a little longer.
+SAO PAULO/BRASILIA Football fans daunted by rising airfares in Brazil during this year's World Cup would be smart to steel their nerves just a little longer.
 Relief may be around the corner.

 Next week Brazil is expected to authorize some 1,500 new domestic flights, expanding travel options between cities hosting games in June and July.
 Tourists should see a wave of new routes open up - and a bit of reprieve from soaring prices.